mikezimm/fps-JS/QUESTIONS.md

 IPropPaneDropdown... >> Need this for EveryoneAudience or I have to split code between 2 projects which need to be together to prevent typos.

 # Can I use this syntax to externalize an entire library?
 "@microsoft/sp-property-pane": "*",

-# Should I just externalize all the package dependancies
+# Should I just externalize all the package dependancies in all libraries
 and then just make them dependancies on the web part project?

 # SCSS Loading